The Very Group

-The Very Group is a multi-brand online retailer and financial services provider in the United Kingdom and Ireland.
+The Very Group Limited is a multi-brand online retailer and financial services provider in the United Kingdom and Ireland.
 Its head offices are based in the Speke area of the city of Liverpool, England.
-The brand was established in November 2005 as a result of the merger of the former Littlewoods and Shop Direct companies, the retailer was known as Littlewoods Shop Direct Group until a corporate rebranding to Shop Direct Group in May 2008.
+The brand was established in November 2005 as a result of the merger of the former Littlewoods and Shop Direct companies.
+The retailer was known as Littlewoods Shop Direct Group until a corporate rebranding to Shop Direct Group in May 2008.
 In 2013, the company rebranded to Shop Direct, dropping the 'group' from its name.
 Shop Direct rebranded themselves to The Very Group in 2020.

 A business group trading via several digital department stores, The Very Group traces its roots to a variety of mail order companies in northern England, the football pools and mail order business founded by John Moores, as well as the Manchester-based home shopping business of Great Universal Stores.
 These companies were purchased by Sir David and Frederick Barclay in 2003, and a major business restructuring took place leading to a merger of two companies that had "been arch rivals for the best part of 100 years".

 Since the merger of what had been struggling businesses in 2005, ongoing restructuring and modernisation of the company has resulted in Shop Direct emerging as one of the largest online retailers in the UK.
 Its traditional paper-based and phone-in orders system has been superseded by electronic commerce technology.